Bank Support Worker (Nights)

 At Squared we pride ourselves on being a great place to work, where everyone feels fairly treated and enjoys their work in a welcoming and friendly environment.
 We’re a not-for-profit housing association that has been providing affordable housing in Luton and South Bedfordshire since 1962.

-The successful candidate will have experience working with vulnerable people within a customer centred environment and will have an awareness of social issues such as homelessness, well-being, support services and affordability.
+The successful candidates will have experience working with vulnerable people within a customer centred environment and will have an awareness of social issues such as homelessness, well-being, support services and affordability.
 You will be self-motivated, have excellent communication skills, be IT literate and a confident decision maker and highly organised, enabling you to plan and prioritise effectively.
 Ideally, you will have evidence of community-based work/voluntary work and have experience in social care or housing-related sector.

 Due to the nature of the role, we are seeking a driven and forward-thinking individual who is qualified or would be prepared to study towards a relevant qualification.
 You must have a full clean UK driving licence with access to your own vehicle for work purposes.
 Please note, this role will be subject to an enhanced DBS check.

 So, if you welcome the challenge, have experience of coaching vulnerable adults and like to work in a collaborative and authentic way that gets results, we’d love to hear from you.
-In return, we can offer various amazing company perks including great price cinema tickets, high street discounts and loads more!
+In return we can offer various amazing company perks including great price cinema tickets, high street discounts and loads more!

-The closing date and time for this role is 12 noon on Friday 25th October 2019
+The closing date and time for this role is 12 noon on Thursday 28th November 2019